 Hearty Hospitality: Plus-Size Foodie Jeff Jenkins in JXN

-Award-winning Content Creator Jeff Jenkins is helping “chubby people travel the world.”
+Award-winning content creator Jeff Jenkins (and now Nat Geo host of "Never Say Never") is helping “chubby people travel the world.”

 Jeff claimed comfortable walking, the friendliest people and “some of the best food on the planet.”
 Hey, that shirt doesn’t lie, does it?!

 “I really enjoyed myself in Jackson, Mississippi!”
 Jeff said.
 “To be honest, I did not know what to expect before going… (but) if you like museums and incredible food, then this is the place for you!”